haijin-development/php-persistency/README.md

 $database->rollback_transaction();
 ```

-or with a closure that commits at the end of the evaluation or rolls it back if an `\Exception` is thrown:
+or with a callable that commits at the end of the evaluation or rolls it back if an `\Exception` is thrown:

 ```php
 $database->during_transaction_do( function($database) {